Skip to main content

 Module Required

-You must include the ModalModule in your application in order to use these features.
+You must include the ModalModule (Web, Desktop) in your application in order to use these features.

 package popups import io.nacular.doodle.application.Application import io.nacular.doodle.application.Modules.Companion.ModalModule import io.nacular.doodle.application.application import io.nacular.doodle.controls.modal.ModalManager import io.nacular.doodle.core.Display import org.kodein.di.instance class ModalApp(display: Display, modalManager: ModalManager): Application { init { // .. } override fun shutdown() {} } fun example() { //sampleStart fun main() { application(modules = listOf(ModalModule)) { ModalApp(display = instance(), modalManager = instance()) } } //sampleEnd }